Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes: Introduction

 \section{Introduction}

-Over the last decade, digital information to be stored, be it scientific data, photos, videos, etc, has grown exponentially.
+Over the last decade, digital information to be stored, be it scientific data, photos, videos, \textit{etc.}, has grown exponentially.
 Meanwhile, the widespread access to the Internet has changed behaviors: users now expect reliable storage and seamless access to their data.
-The combination of these factors dramatically increases the demand for large-scale distributed storage systems.
-Such systems are used as back-ends by cloud service providers or as a basis for P2P systems to provide users with storage, backup or sharing capabilities.
+The combination of these factors dramatically increases the demand for large-scale distributed storage systems for backing up or sharing data.
 This is traditionally achieved by aggregating numerous physical devices to provide large and resilient storage~\cite{Dabek2001,Rhea2003,Ghemawat2003,Bhagwan2004}.
 In such systems, which are prone to disk and network failures, redundancy is the natural solution to prevent permanent data losses.
 However, as failures occur, the level of redundancy decreases, potentially jeopardizing the ability to recover the original data.
-This requires the storage system to self-repair to go back to its healthy state (i.e., keep redundancy above a minimum level).
+This requires the storage system to self-repair to go back to its healthy state (\textit{i.e.}, keep redundancy above a minimum level).

-Repairing redundancy is of paramount importance for the design and implementation of distributed storage systems.
-A self-healing mechanism is usually composed of three phases.
-First, the system must self-monitor to detect failures.
-Second, the system must trigger a repair on a set of spare devices.
-Finally, the system must regenerate the lost redundancy from the remaining one.
-In this paper, we focus on this last phase.
-Redundancy in storage systems has been extensively implemented using erasure correcting codes~\cite{Weatherspoon2002,Lin2004,Rodrigues2005} because they enable tolerance to failures at a low storage overhead.
-In this context, the repair used to induce a large communication overhead, as it required to download and decode the whole file.
-Yet, Dimakis \emph{et al.} recently showed~\cite{Dimakis2007,Dimakis2010} that the repair cost can be significantly reduced by avoiding decoding in the so-called regenerating codes.
+Repairing lost redundancy from remaining one is paramount for distributed storage systems.
+Redundancy in storage systems has been extensively implemented using erasure correcting codes~\cite{Weatherspoon2002,Lin2004,Bhagwan2004} for they enable tolerance to failures with low storage overheads.
+However codes came at the price of a large communication overhead, because repairing required downloading and decoding the whole file.
+This repair cost has a wide impact on systems since repairs are not limited to restoring data after permanent failures, but are also triggered when doing degraded reads (\emph{i.e.}, accessing data stored on temporarily unavailable or overloaded devices).
+Dimakis \emph{et al.} recently showed~\cite{Dimakis2007,Dimakis2010} that the repair cost can be significantly reduced by avoiding decoding using \emph{regenerating codes}.
+Yet, they assume a static setting and do not support simultaneous coordinated repairs.